FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 -   Message: Human-readable information about the authentication process.
 -   Result: An object of a *UserData* type in case of successful authentication

 *UserData* is an interface of a bean declaring the properties you must provide – *username, UID, GID, email, homeDir* and additional attributes.
-When authenticating administrator users (protocol: ADMIN) only the username is required, but when authenticating end users, who are not mapped to a virtual accounts or account templates in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> (real users) *homeDir, UID and GID* are also required.
+When authenticating administrator users (protocol: ADMIN) only the username is required, but when authenticating end users, who are not mapped to a virtual accounts or account templates in {{< SecureTransport/componentshortname  >}} (real users) *homeDir, UID and GID* are also required.

 ## Implement a Certificate Authentication method